levimcg/recipes/_posts/09-08-2014-tomato-and-garlic-frittata.md

 ---
-title: Roasted Tomato and Garlic Frittata
+title: Tomato and Garlic Frittata
 layout: post
 body: archive-page
 description: I make a lot of frittatas for some reason.
 They sound really fancy, but are in fact, quite easy to make.
 It's a great way to use up a bunch of ingredients.